mrsanthosh84/ANZWholesale/README.md

 > java Application

-I've worte a certain test cases to verify the data has been installed and view accountList and account Transactions list
+I've wrote a certain test cases to verify the data has been inserted and view both accountList and account Transactions list